StuMartin22/national-park-explorer/client/README.md

   # Installation
   To install dependencies use: npm init --y  followed by: npm install
   # Usage
-  You are welcome to use this project as a online cookbook.
+  You are welcome to use this project as a online national park explorer.
   # Contributing
   If you wish to contribute to this project, please fork the repository first.
   # Tests